Menu

 PHI’s CivicSpark is accepting applications for organizational partners who are interested in hosting CivicSpark fellows beginning in January 2025.

-CivicSpark places highly motivated emerging leaders with local organizations for an 11-month term to support research, planning, and implementation projects for community resilience.
+CivicSpark places highly motivated emerging leaders with local organizations to support research, planning, and implementation projects for community resilience.
 CivicSpark staff work with project partners to coordinate a positive fellowship experience.
 Site Supervisors provide direct project supervision of Fellows, with support from CivicSpark Regional Coordinators and other program staff.

 learn more and apply

-CivicSpark was recently awarded AmeriCorps National Direct grant to support the program’s expansion, with plans to place 100 additional government agencies and nonprofit organizations to host CivicSpark Fellows and serve additional communities in our existing states and new areas across the country beginning in January 2025.
+CivicSpark was recently awarded AmeriCorps National Direct grant to support the program’s expansion, with plans to place 100 additional government agencies and nonprofit organizations to host CivicSpark Fellows and serve additional communities in our existing states and new areas across the country beginning in January through September 2025, for 7.5 month fellowships.

 The program’s initial plans for expansion include bringing CivicSpark to regions disproportionately affected by the impacts of climate change and natural disasters to serve communities in at least 12 additional states across the West, Pacific Northwest, Southeast and Mid-Atlantic, with additional geographic expansion likely in years to come.
 New states targeted for January 2025 are Arizona, District of Columbia, Florida, Georgia, Hawaii, Nevada, New Mexico, North Carolina, Oregon, South Carolina, Texas and Virginia.